Skip to content

 • Logged in to Azure

-• Retrieved a connection string
+• Retrieved a project endpoint

 • Separated secrets from code using .env

-• Started a conversation with a GPT-4o model
+• Started a conversation with the agent

 Final code sample